-- Buildings are to be built to side and rear boundaries or be setback a minimum of 2m. - A minimum 3m setback to a side or rear boundary is required where there is an interface to a residential area, highway or railway line. - Any side or rear setback must be entirely landscaped with a mixture of ground cover, shrubs and canopy trees. - Side and rear walls visible from Glengala Drain, Kororoit Creek or the Western Ring Road must be articulated, textured and painted to address the interface with graffiti proof paint applied to 3m above ground level where walls are accessible. - Lots greater than 2000sqm should provide a minimum 2m landscaped side setback for car parking areas.
+- Buildings are to be built to side and rear boundaries or be setback a minimum of 2m - A minimum 3m setback to a side or rear boundary is required where there is an interface to a residential area, highway or railway line. - Any side or rear setback must be entirely landscaped with a mixture of ground cover, shrubs and canopy trees. - Side and rear walls visible from Glengala Drain, Kororoit Creek or the Western Ring Road must be articulated, textured and painted to address the interface with graffiti proof paint applied to 3m above ground level where walls are accessible. - Lots greater than 2000sqm should provide a minimum 2m landscaped side setback for car parking areas. - Any side or rear setback that interfaces with an area of environmental significance or Public Open Space must be landscaped using native or indigenous species, unless fire management requirements specify otherwise.